 - Be sponsored by a third-party agency (Veterans, etc.).

-Residents of states other than California must pay nonresident tuition and the nonresident student surcharge, as well as the enrollment fee, health fee, student center fee, student representation fee, and applicable material fees.
-Students are classified as nonresident if they have lived in California for less than one year and one day prior to the first day of the semester, or are unable to present sufficient documentation to prove they have established California residency.
+Residents of states other than California must pay nonresident tuition and the nonresident student surcharge, as well as the enrollment fee, health fee, student center fee, student representation fee, student activities fee, and applicable material fees.
+Students are classified as nonresidents if they have lived in California for less than one year and one day prior to the first day of the semester, or are unable to present sufficient documentation to prove they have established California residency.
 See "California Residents" for more information.

 The health fee enables the College to provide students with a variety of health care services.
 In accordance with the California Education Code and Board policy, students are required to pay the health fee, regardless of the units taken, unless they meet one of the exemptions.
 Waiver forms are available at the Admissions and Records Office and the Student Health Center.